Mukul1127/Minecraft-Java-Flags/README.md

 > 2. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
 >
 > 3. GraalVM currently disables EnableJVMCI when using ZGC since it doesn't support it.
+>
+> 4. Java 23+ no longer requires `-XX:+ZGenerational` flag.
+Remove it if you want as it will just be ignored since Generational is the new default.

 <br/>